-1.7.
-The annexes are available in spreadsheet format.
+1.8.
+The annexes that form part of this statement are available in spreadsheet format.

 The spreadsheets contain supplementary information used for charging purposes and a simple model to assist you to calculate charges.
 The spreadsheets can be downloaded from www.idcsl.co.uk.